stanfordnlp/CoreNLP/_pages/tokensregex.md

 (indicated by “ner”), to the value “COMPANY”.
 This is where the actual CoreLabel’s are being altered by having their CoreAnnotations.NamedEntityTagAnnotation.class field changed.

-Finally we may want to produced a MatchedExpression for this to operate on in our Java code, and we may want to set the value fo that MatchedExpression to something.
+Finally we may want to produce a MatchedExpression for this to operate on in our Java code, and we may want to set the value fo that MatchedExpression to something.
 So we have the rule return a “result” when it fires, and we say the result is “COMPANY”.
 The value of the MatchedExpression will be set to “COMPANY_RESULT” as a result.